tobermorytech/ct-monitor-api-rfc/draft-palmer-ct-monitor-api.md

 be some way of publishing that list.

+### Preventing Abuse

-### Rate-limiting Requests
+#### Rate-limiting Requests

-To prevent abuse, a monitor will almost certainly want to be able to limit the number of requests that a single client can make in a given time period.
+A monitor will almost certainly want to be able to limit the number of requests that a single client can make in a given time period.

+#### Terminating Long-running Requests

+Some requests may be difficult or even impossible for a monitor to handle, due to the volume of data that must be processed.
+Since it may not be possible for a monitor to detect these requests before attempting to process them, a monitor will almost certainly want to be able to watch for and terminate long-running requests.

 ## Log Stalker